reyhan-san/Sphinx/Test_Sphinx/source/page_3.rst

 In Progress: :need_count:`'tutorial_tests' in tags and status == 'in progress'`

+.. needpie:: Test Status
+  :labels: Open, In progress, Closed
+  :legend:

+  'tutorial_tests' in tags and status == 'open' 'tutorial_tests' in tags and status == 'in progress' 'tutorial_tests' in tags and status == 'closed'

 .. code-block:: rst

     Open: :need_count:`'tutorial_tests' in tags and status == 'open'`